xBogdy/123dd/README.md

 ## Known Issues

-- Trainers fail to spawn with 'Convenient Decors' installed
+- Trainers fail to spawn with *Convenient Decors* installed
-- I've had reports that some `Persistent` trainers randomly stopped accepting battles after a while (I could not reproduce this on my side yet)
+- The Trainer Card arrow will not render when `emissiveTextures` is enabled in *Continuity*

 ## Planned features